The Planted Pantry » Desserts » Vegan Snickerdoodles

 How to Store Vegan Snickerdoodles

-• Room Temp: These cookies will store at room temp in an air-tight container for up to a week.
+• Room Temperature: These cookies will store at room temp in an airtight container for up to a week.

 • Freezer: Freeze a fully-cooled batch of these cookies for up to 3 months!